MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 22. In the **Microsoft 365 admin center**, select **Users** on the navigation pane and then select **Active users**.

 23. As the **User Administrator**, Lynne has permission to change user passwords.
-Lynne was recently contacted by **Diego Siciliani** and **Joni Sherman**, who each reported that their passwords may have been compromised.
+Lynne was recently contacted by **Diego Siciliani** and **Megan Bowen**, who each reported that their passwords may have been compromised.
 Per Adatum's company policy, Lynne must reset their passwords to a temporary value, and then force them to reset their password at their next login.   <br/>

 	‎In the **Active users** list, as you move your mouse from one user account to another, notice the **key (Reset a password)** icon that appears to the right of each user's name.
 Select the key icon that appears to the right of **Diego Siciliani's** name.